dsniko/dsniko.github.io/_mentees/farhana-amin.md

 thesis_title: ""
 department: "Computer Science, Virginia Tech"
 current_position: ""  # You can fill this from LinkedIn
-first_position: ""    # You can fill this from LinkedIn
 website: "https://www.linkedin.com/in/farhana-amin-0223b0172/"
 scholar: ""
 ---